 It is up to your professor to decide whether to let students type their scheduled exams on computers.
 If a professor gives you that option and you elect to use that method of writing your exam, you must use the approved exam software.
 The Bowen School of Law furnishes the exam software to you free of charge.
 You are encouraged to download and experiment with the software to see if you want to take your exams that way.
 This policy does not apply to courses with take-home exams or papers.

 To use the computer typing option, you will have to comply with the following requirements each semester:

 - Complete the Computer Use During Exams agreement and return it to the Associate Dean’s office.

 - If you are a Windows user, install any critical updates by using the Windows Update page.

 - Update and run your virus software, doing a full system scan.
-We recommend Avast.
-A free version is available.
+We recommend Avast which offers a free version.
 Clean any adware/spyware/malware from your computer.
 We recommend Malware Bytes.
 It also has a free version.

 - Download and install the exam software currently approved by the Associate Dean (Extegrity Exam4).
 Follow the instructions to register and download.
 Be sure to choose the UALR link.
 You MUST download a new copy even if you used the software in a previous semester.

 - Test the exam software on your computer by typing and saving a practice exam.
-This MUST be done at Bowen.
+This must be done in the Bowen building.
 Make up an exam number and be sure you save it to the PRACTICE class.
-Do NOT use your actual exam number and do not save it to your actual class.
+Do NOT use your actual exam number and do NOT save it to your actual class.